By Rebekah Dyer

 Society teaches and affirms that women have a right to do what they want with their bodies, even if that means killing an innocent, preborn human being.
 Of course, that language is not used.
 Instead, it is said “Women have a right to choose.”
 We should be asking ourselves, “Choose what?”
 People who are against abortion are not against choices.
 They are against killing innocent human beings in the womb who cannot speak for themselves.
 Abortion advocates defend a destructive act claiming it is compassionate and good.
 But the number of dead bodies abortion has given us cannot be successfully “masked in pleasant forms and excellent marketing.”

-Once the political spin is removed from abortion, we are left with the gruesome act of killing a little baby in the womb because the “time is not right.”
+Once the political spin is removed from abortion, we are left with the gruesome act of killing a little baby in the womb.
 The abortion industry has sold women the lie that getting pregnant when one is not completely ready is one of the worst things in the world.
-They have been encouraging women to believe that if their convenience is jeopardized and they are not ready to raise a child, then they should have the right to kill their child by abortion.

 It is demeaning and disrespectful to make the claim that women need the right to kill their offspring in order to be successful and equal to men.
 Our ability to prosper and succeed does not depend on us killing our preborn children.
 Our culture can do better for women.